End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 In our new article series, we zoom in on some specific areas and industries in the world that will emerge after the COVID-19 pandemic.
 This first instalment focuses on deglobalisation and the self-sufficient city post-COVID-19.
 The article is based on an analysis by Futures Platform with insight from two futurists: Futures Platform’s Content Director, Dr Tuomo Kuosa and Aleksi Neuvonen, Co-founder of Demos Helsinki.

 To start with, it needs to be made clear that COVID-19 has not caused, nor will it cause, globalisation to end.
-What the pandemic may do, however, is to speed up the development that was already in the cards.
+What the pandemic may do, however, is speed up the development that was already in the cards.

 “Brexit, from its part, even brought up some signals implying that if this development is left unchecked, the end of nation-states and re-emergence of city-states could take place in the distant future,” he says.